dpmthailand/workshop-aws/README.md

   - [Section 4: Try accessing application](#section-4-try-accessing-application)
   - [Section 5: Scale-in and termination](#section-5-scale-in-and-termination)

+**Prerequisite:**
+1. You need to have Dynatrace SaaS tenant ready.
+If you do not have one, please register for [free trial](https://www.dynatrace.com/trial/)
+2. You need to have AWS account with at least **EC2FullAccess** policy

 ## Section 1: Create Application Load Balancer
 1. In AWS Console, click on **Services**, then type and select **EC2**
 2. Go to **LOAD BALANCING** > **Load Balancers** > **Click Create Load Balancer**